duju211/pin_strava/README.md

         access = "https://www.strava.com/oauth/token")
     }

-The `authorize` parameter describes the authorization url.
-And the `access` argument is used to exchange the authenticated token.
+### The final authentication step

-The final authentication step.
-Before the user can execute the following steps, he has to authenticate the api in the web browser.
+Before you can execute the following steps, you have to authenticate the API in the web browser.

 <table>
 <thead>